usds/techfar-hub-website-v3/tech-far-hub/content/components/resources/case-studies.md

 ---
 heading: Case Studies
 href: /resources/case-studies
-nav_weight: 30
+nav_weight: 20
 visible: true
 ---

-Get inspired and learn from your peers through case studies.
+Learn from the good work of your peers, or contribute your own!